pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/stepNext.md

 ---

 You've covered the basics of developing a visualization for the Pentaho Visualization API.
-Many features, such as color palettes, localization, theming and configuration, were purposely left out, to keep things as simple as possible.
+Many features, such as localization, theming and advanced configuration, were purposely left out, to keep things as simple as possible.

 To learn how to create a Pentaho Web Package for your visualization,